DeepWok/pynqcaht/labs/lab2.md

 In this section, we will utilise the microphone input and audio output on the PYNQ-Z1 board, and setup audio processing capabilities for future sections.
 We first explore the Base Overlay design provided by the PYNQ team.

 Quoting the PYNQ documentation:
-> The purpose of the base overlay design is to allow PYNQ to use peripherals on a board out-of-the-box.
+"The purpose of the base overlay design is to allow PYNQ to use peripherals on a board out-of-the-box.
 The design includes hardware IP to control peripherals on the target board, and connects these IP blocks to the Zynq PS.
-If a base overlay is available for a board, peripherals can be used from the Python environment immediately after the system boots.
+If a base overlay is available for a board, peripherals can be used from the Python environment immediately after the system boots"

-For further information, please read: https://pynq.readthedocs.io/en/latest/pynq_overlays/pynqz1/pynqz1_base_overlay.html
+> For further information, please read: https://pynq.readthedocs.io/en/latest/pynq_overlays/pynqz1/pynqz1_base_overlay.html

-As the BaseOverlay is incredibly large, please use the file `something .... ????` in the current directory for the next few sections for faster synthesis and bitstream generation.
-This file contains a slimmed-down version of the original BaseOverlay, where only support for audio processing remains.

 ## 2.2 Audio Processing (Software)